 The travel edition does come with a travel bag and fewer tiles mean less chance of losing them too!

 After playing a few rounds of Bananagrams we hope that you agree that it is easy, frantic, and most importantly a lot of fun.

 Bananagrams is a kid-friendly game.
-If you were looking for more recommendations on games that your kids will love, consider reading our guides on Sequence and Hedbanz.
+If you were looking for more recommendations on games that your kids will love, consider reading our guides on word games like Wordle, Upwords, Sequence and Hedbanz.